aws/aws-cdk/packages/aws-cdk-lib/aws-codepipeline/README.md

 ### Action-level variables

-The library supports the CodePipeline Variables feature.
+The library supports action-level variables.
 Each action class that emits variables has a separate variables interface, accessed as a property of the action instance called `variables`.
 You instantiate the action class and assign it to a local variable;